DataDog/documentation/content/en/continuous_integration/dora_metrics/_index.md

 Follow the steps described in [change failure rate](#change-failure-rate) to send incident events.

 Events can be sent both at the start of and after incident resolution.
-Incident events are matched via `env`, `service`, and `started_at`.
+Incident events are matched by the `env`, `service`, and `started_at` attributes.

 ## Use DORA Metrics

-In the DORA Metrics [page](8), you can visualize your DORA metrics and filter by team, service, repository, environment, and time period.
+You can access and visualize your DORA metrics and filter them by team, service, repository, environment, and time period on the [DORA Metrics page][8].

-You can identify improvements or regressions for each metric, as well as visualize and compare trends over time.
-DORA metrics can be exported to dashboards and alerted on via [metric monitors](9).
+Use the information on this page to identify improvements or regressions for each metric, visualize changes, and compare trends over time.
+DORA metrics can be exported to dashboards and alerted on using [metric monitors][9].

-## Limitations
+### Limitations

 - Deployment and incident events must be sent as soon as possible.
 Events for which the `started_at` timestamp is 1 hour older than the current time are not accepted.
 - Deployments or incidents of the same service cannot occur at the same second.